lgw2/create_transcript_data/README.md

 input_and_truth_from_gtf.py small_human.gtf
 ```

-will create a directory called `small_human` with two files: `1.gfa` and
+will create a directory called `small_human` with two files: `1.sg` and
 `1.truth`.
 The first contains the splice graphs for all transcripts for each
-gene in `small_human.gtf` in GFA format, which is a list of edges, each with a
+gene in `small_human.gtf` in what we are calling sg format, which is a list of edges, each with a
 weight.
 The nodes are are genomic coordinate ranges, e.g.,
 `(1479049,1479108)`.
 The second file gives true sequence of nodes for each
 transcript.
 For a larger input file, there will be GFA and truth files for each
 chromosome.
 This process will work for both annotation files (type 1 above, for
 example the one from
 ensemble) and assemblies (type 2 above, for example the one produce by
 stringtie).
 For example, the following works for a GTF file assembled with
 stringtie:

 ```
-input_and_truth_from_gtf.py small_SRR307903_assembly.gtf
+python input_and_truth_from_gtf.py small_SRR307903_assembly.gtf
 ```

 Type 2 inputs already have coverage values.
 We may want to simulate